aliu112/Library-management-system/README.md

 	* **Aaron:** To implement the interface of this library system I have decided to use the design pattern Facade.
 This is the perfect design pattern for creating the interface because it essentially hides all of the complex code that the user does not need to see.
 It basically will mask all the code that we use to acheive the data.
 The user will only see a simple webpage that will display the information they need to get their book.

 	* **Chandler:** To create a functional database of consumable media, the Abstract Factory design pattern will be used.
 This design pattern can be used to create an abstract class that can then be utilized to create explicit object types for each type of media stored.
 This method is independent of how the object classes are designed or represented, which means that the abstract factory will function even when the explicit types are modified.

-	* **Kenneth:** To communicate with the database, a Visitor design pattern will be used.
-This pattern works well because we can vary the execution algorithm of the element as the visitor varies.
-This allows us to add new operations to existing object structures without modifying the structure.

  > ## Phase II
  > In addition to completing the "Class Diagram" section below, you will need to